jacksinn/ships/README.md

 Estimate chance of victory base on ship's stats
-Add weapon flavor text (like how it shoots -- pew pew, kaboom) Have other people repair the ships -- different repairer levels etc
+Add weapon flavor text (like how it shoots -- pew pew, kaboom) Have other people repair the ships -- different repairer levels etc Information about the ship will be stored on the blockchain but the mechanics will be done is js/wasm/whatever